Rashid Johnson: Techniques and processes

 Johnson uses "alchemy, divination, astronomy, and other sciences that combine the natural and spiritual worlds" to augment black history.
 According to a Columbia College Chicago publication, Johnson works in a variety of media with physical and visual materials that have independent artistic significance and symbolism but that are augmented by their connections to black history.
 According to the culture publication Flavorpill, he challenges his viewers with photography and sculpture that present the creation and dissemination of norms and expectations.
 However, the Chicago Tribune describes the productions resulting from his processes as lacking complexity or depth.
 Seattle Post-Intelligencer writer Regina Hackett described Johnson as an artist who avoids the struggles of black people and explores their strengths, while inserting himself as subject in his "aesthetic aspirations" through a variety of forums.

 Johnson has garnered national attention for both his unusual subject matter and for his process.
 In addition to portrait photography, Johnson is known for his use of a 19th-century process that uses Van Dyke brown, a transparent organic pigment, and exposure to sunlight.
 He achieves a painterly feel with his prints with the application of pigment using broad brush strokes.
 He uses a 8 by 10 in Deardorff, which forces him to interact with his subjects.

 His use of shea butter and tiles in his, respective, sculptural and mosaic work have significant meaning to Johnson.
 The former being a "signifier of African identity," whereas the latter have a more personal connection for him.
 As a student, a Russian and Turkish Bathouse became a place of refuge, with him viewing the white tiles as a canvas.
 He would even take his college assigned-reading in there with him.

+Other activities

+Johnson served on the jury that selected Otobong Nkanga for the Nasher Prize in 2024.